-At St Aidan’s we aim to deliver a high-quality citizenship education which helps to provide students with knowledge, skills and understanding to prepare them to play a full and active part in society.
-In particular, citizenship education should foster students’ keen awareness and understanding of democracy, government and how laws are made and upheld.
-Teaching should equip students with the skills and knowledge to explore political and social issues critically, to weigh evidence, debate and make reasoned arguments.
-It should also prepare students to take their place in society as responsible citizens, manage their money well and make sound financial decisions.
+At St Aidan’s we aim to deliver a high-quality citizenship education which helps to provide pupils with knowledge, skills and understanding to prepare them to play a full and active part in society.
+In particular, citizenship education should foster pupils’ keen awareness and understanding of democracy, government and how laws are made and upheld.
+Teaching should equip pupils with the skills and knowledge to explore political and social issues critically, to weigh evidence, debate and make reasoned arguments.
+It should also prepare pupils to take their place in society as responsible citizens, manage their money well and make sound financial decisions.

-At St Aidan’s we ensure Citizenship is delivered to a high standard to enable all students to have a broad and balanced knowledge of citizenship and the values it encompasses:
+At St Aidan’s we ensure Citizenship is delivered to a high standard to enable all pupils to have a broad and balanced knowledge of citizenship and the values it encompasses: